Climate Change AI Virtual Summer School 2026

 Q: What sectoral modules will be available?

-A: Currently, we anticipate providing sectoral modules on the following topics, though this is subject to change: AI for Accelerated Science; AI for Agriculture and Food Security; AI for Biodiversity & Ecosystems; AI for Buildings & Cities; AI for Carbon Accounting (Monitoring, Reporting, and Verification); AI for Climate Science; AI for Economics and Finance; AI for Forestry; AI for Oceans & Marine Systems; AI for Policy and Social Sciences; AI for Power & Energy Systems; AI for Public Health; AI for Risk Assessment, Disaster Management & Relief; AI for Transportation; AI for Water Resources and Hydrology; AI for Weather; Combining AI and Indigenous Knowledge for Climate Action.
+A: Currently, we anticipate providing sectoral modules on the following topics, though this is subject to change: AI for Accelerated Materials Science; AI for Agriculture and Food Security; AI for Biodiversity & Ecosystems; AI for Buildings & Cities; AI for Carbon Accounting (Monitoring, Reporting, and Verification); AI for Climate Finance; AI for Climate Science; AI for Forestry; AI for Oceans & Marine Systems; AI for Policy, Economics & Social Sciences; AI for Power & Energy Systems; AI for Public Health; AI for Risk Assessment, Disaster Management & Relief; AI for Transportation; AI for Water Resources and Hydrology; AI for Weather; Combining AI and Indigenous Knowledge for Climate Action.

 Q: Will Climate Change AI provide certificates of attendance for the program?

 A: Yes.
-To get the certificate, participants must have completed all required foundational modules and at least four sectoral modules.
+To get the certificate, participants must have completed all required foundation modules and at least four sectoral modules.

 Q: What is the time commitment associated with the program?